gameshowstudio/gameshowstudio.github.io/press/index.md

 For more information about music that's available to be played in the app, check out the [Music page](/help/music).
 Music is also played when certain screens are displayed on the TV, as described on the [TV page](/help/tv).
 Sets of round rules also have music associated with them, as described on the [Round Rules page](/help/roundrules).

 All of the music and sound effects in the app were created by [my brother and me](/about).
-These tracks help to provide the game show feeling while playing.
+These tracks help to provide an immersive game show feeling while playing.

 ### Apple TV Integration